 3).
 About halfway around the oval, you should hopefully

 be past Jimmy's and Juan's cars.
 If not, it'll be trickier to attain 1st place.

 Draft Tony Stewart's Impala (the other red Impala) as much as possible.
 This car will be drafted during most of the huge,

 banked turn.
 Just before the turn straightens, get behind Dale Earnhardt Jr.'s vehicle. as early as possible.
 The finish

 -Inside Driving - Daytona-

 My time: 12.953

-Now we're going to do a series of challenges
+Now for a series of challenges that

-or their outside, and they'll need to stay within a certain, steady line to avoid it.
+their outside, and they'll need to stay within a certain, steady line to avoid it.